You are here:

 - The level of pupil premium funding received by the school this academic year and in previous years

 - How leaders and governors have spent the pupil premium, their rationale for this spending and its intended impact

 - Any differences made to the learning and progress of disadvantaged pupils as shown by outcomes data and inspection evidence

 Disadvantaged pupils: definition

-A footnote on page 21 of the School Inspection Handbook says that disadvantaged pupils "refers to those pupils for whom the pupil premium provides support".
+A footnote on page 23 of the School Inspection Handbook says that disadvantaged pupils refers to:

 We've brought together useful articles and downloads to help you with your school's approach to the pupil premium.